Shooting Stars in June–September 2026: Upcoming Meteor Showers

 Meteor shower viewing tips

 Here are some essential tips for making the most of your meteor shower viewing experience.
+For a deeper dive, read our dedicated article on how to watch and photograph shooting stars.

 What is the best time to watch a meteor shower?